Tpjazz12/DATA-4380/README.md

 ## Overview:

-In this project, player statistics and team standings data are used to train linear regression and random forest classifier models to predict the NBA champion of the current season.
+In this project, player statistics and team standings data are used to train Linear Regression, Random Forest Classifier and Random Forest Regressor models to predict the NBA champion of the current season.

 ## Summary of Workdone:

  Data is collected from the NBA API using the "nba_api" Python package.
 Then, we merged the team standings and player statistics data into a single dataset.
 We performed feature engineering and selection, followed by data imputation using the mean value.
 Then, we split the dataset into training and testing sets for model evaluation.
-Two machine learning models, a Linear Regression model and a Random Forest Classifier model, were trained on the training dataset.
+Three machine learning models, a Linear Regression model, a Random Forest Classifier model, and a Random Forest Regressor model, were trained on the training dataset.

 ### Data:

 Type: API Data